markus1189/dyalog-nixos/README.md

 1. Change into the `ride` dir and run `nix-build`
 2. Run `./result/bin/ride`
+3. There are two alternatives:
-3. Connect to remote session, which should run on the default port
+  a.
+Connect to remote session, which should run on the default port
+  b.
+Use `Start` and specify the full path to the `dyalog/result/bin/dyalog` executable

 ## Links: